 Spacing Concepts in Jetpack Compose - An Overview

-When learning to create a UI in Jetpack Compose, it can become overwhelming to decide how best to create visual spacing in a UI.
-Spacing can be applied using a Spacer composable or the padding modifier or even using Arrangement.
+.
 These can all create the same end effect, so how can one choose the "correct" solution?
 This article will lay out a mental model for choosing the right approach for fixed spacing situations that make the intent clear while improving long term maintainability.

 Creating a Mental Model of Space in a UI #